alexali04/take_home/README.md

 a.
 Convert SOP into text
 b.
 Using OCR + other PDF parsers, convert regulatory PDFs into text (in real scenario, would search for multi-model embedding strategy)
 c.
 LLM-based extraction - use LLM to chunk texts into regulatory clauses.
+    (i) - interesting questions on how to best prompt LLM for extraction

 2. RAG-LLM
 a. embed SOP chunks as query vectors
 b. embed regulatory texts as key vector